proudier/website/_posts/2018-05-19-leverage-reuse-of-aws-lambda-execution-context.md

 Let's compare performance:
 * Cold starting an execution context take 720 ms with both implementations (which is the expected observation)
 * Later invocation of the 'better' implementation is 46% faster than the 'poor' implementation: resp.
 183,24 vs 99,53 ms (average over 3 invocations with 1 second let between each)

+This sample project shows how a simple refactoring, allowing to take advantage of execution context resuse, can yield a substantial reduction of execution time, providing better performance for your users while generating savings on your AWS bills.

+Enjoy!